We’re pleased to announce that Pain Physicians of Wisconsin is now Pro Spine Pain.

 A thoracic epidural is a fairly safe procedure, but it does carry some risks.
 To help reduce these problems, healthcare providers usually use X-rays to guide them.
 Possible risks include bleeding, infection, temporary nerve paralysis, temporary increase in pain, rash because of an allergic reaction and headache from unintentionally inserting the needle into the spinal cord.

 There is also a chance that the shot won’t ease your pain.
 Your own risks may differ.
 They depend on your age, your other medical conditions, and the reason for the shot.
 It might not make sense for you if you have certain health conditions.
 These include an infection, a bleeding disorder, or uncontrolled high blood pressure.
-Talk with your healthcare provider about your specific risks and concerns.
+Talk with your healthcare provider at our pain management center in Wisconsin about your specific risks and concerns.

 FAQs